4 Project Retrospective Templates for Word

 4. The Campfire Retrospective:🔥

-And last but not least, you can of course create a very specific mood with a retro.
-Or who does not like to sit around the campfire? – Attention please make sure you do not put a real fire at your office 😉:
+And last but not least, a retro can of course also create a very specific mood.
+Or who doesn’t like sitting around the campfire? - Please be careful not to start a real fire in your office 😉:

 Warm fire: What made you feel good in the last sprint?